horiaomar25/NovaStore/test-cases.md

 - **Steps:**
 1. Navigate to '[https:](http://localhost:3000/productlist)'
 2. Click dropdown
+3. Check the number of the options in the select element.
+4. Check that the options is equal to array provided in no particular order.
+To check exact order can use .toStrictEqual.
-EXPECTED: Dropdown to have several categories to displayed for the user to select.
+EXPECTED: Options in select to have several categories to displayed for the user to select.

 ### Test Case: Navigate to category as selected from the dropdown menu
 - **Steps:**